Electroweak right-handed neutrino portal dark matter: Introduction

 The remainder of this paper is organized as follows.
-Starting from a general discussion of the Type-I seesaw mechanism, in Section~\ref{Sec:RHN} we review the Type-I seesaw mechanism and generalizations at the electroweak scale and outline the three representative cases (RS, SC, SS).
-In Section~\ref{Sec:RHNP} we introduce the right-handed neutrino portal dark sector and classify the relevant interactions.
-Section~\ref{Sec:Pheno} is devoted to the evolution of dark sector particles via either freeze-out or freeze-in, in concordance with existing neutrino data.
-We conclude and discuss future directions in Section~\ref{Sec:Con}.
-Useful theoretical details are provided in the Appendices.
-In particular, in Appendix~\ref{App:SSdetail} we present the most detailed derivation of the Type-I seesaw mechanism for the one-generation case, which is somehow missing from the existing literature.
+In Section~\ref{Sec:RHN}, we review the Type-I seesaw mechanism and its electroweak scale realizations, and introduce the three representative cases considered in this work: Cases RS, SC, and SS.
+In Section~\ref{Sec:PSO}, we summarize the relevant neutrino data and experimental constraints, and describe how the PSO algorithm is used to determine viable seesaw parameter sets consistent with the observed light neutrino masses and mixings.
+In Section~\ref{Sec:RHNP}, we introduce the right-handed neutrino portal dark sector and classify the relevant interactions.
+In Section~\ref{Sec:Pheno}, we study the cosmological evolution of the dark sector particles for both freeze-out and freeze-in production, emphasizing the role of coupled dark sector dynamics in obtaining the correct relic abundance.
+Finally, we present our conclusions and discuss future directions in Section~\ref{Sec:Con}.
+Additional technical details are collected in the appendices.